 - Save key documents offline: train tickets, hotel reservations, and museum tickets, in case you run out of data on the subway.

-- Monitor your battery: the Russian cold drains it quickly; a power bank and not wasting data unnecessarily will extend your day.
+- Monitor your battery: Russian cold drains it quickly; a power bank and not wasting data unnecessarily will extend your day.

-eSIM vs. local Russian SIM
+eSIM versus the local Russian SIM

 Many travelers consider buying a Russian SIM upon arrival, but in practice, it turns out to be less practical than it seems.
 The eSIM wins in convenience and procedures, especially if you're staying for a few days or don't speak Russian.